-Also of note, an advisor can’t normally change their commission to benefit your premiums (this is available on large insurance policies, but certainly not on life insurance policies for the rest of us).
-So we can’t monkey with your premiums by cutting our commissions.
+Also of note, an advisor can’t normally change their commission to benefit your premiums (this is available on very large insurance policies which have premiums in excess of $25,000 anually, but certainly not on life insurance policies for the rest of us).
+So, we can’t monkey with your premiums by cutting our commissions

 The problem is in the number of companies that an advisor deals with.

 Let me start by explaining that the term ‘product sales’ is used when an advisor starts with a product and fits the client to it rather than starting with the client and fitting the product.
-That’s the real basis for concern, and as we’ve just seen, I don’t believe it’s based on commission.
-So what causes this?
+That is the real basis for concern, and as we have just seen, I don’t believe it is based on commission.
+So, what causes this?

 Life insurance companies do have specific preferences when it comes to products.
 They extol the virtues of specific types of coverage to brokers and provide training and information that show the benefits of some types of policies.

-Over time, advisors then become acclimatised to showing consumers the benefits of these specific products from these specific companies, and now you have the potential for product sales.
+Over time, advisors then become acclimatized to showing consumers the benefits of these specific products from these specific companies, and now you have the potential for product sales.
 And that’s bad.

-Product sales aren’t likely the result of commissions as we’ve seen – forget what your life insurance advisor makes.
+Product sales aren’t likely the result of commissions as we have seen – forget what your life insurance advisor makes.
 Instead, start addressing how many companies an advisor routinely does business with.

 Further, address how many companies they ACTUALLY do business with – not just have access to.
 Many advisors only do business with one company – you’re open to product sales.
 Many other advisors do business with only 2-3 companies.
 Again, you’re open to product sales.
 These advisors may have access to 15 companies, but again, only actually sell for 2 or 3 unless specifically asked.